 - Small Intestine

 - White Section

-If you experience abnormal bowel movements, abdominal pain, rectal bleeding, heartburn, difficulty swallowing etc. you should go and see your gastroenterologist.
+If you experience abnormal bowel movements, abdominal pain, rectal bleeding, heartburn, difficulty swallowing etc. You should go and see your specialist.

 In some cases, doctors need to refer people to medical professionals with specialist knowledge.